-Administration assistant Data entry operator Personal assistant Receptionist Clerical worker Information desk clerk Office junior Office managers Secretaries
+Administration assistant Data entry operator Personal assistant Receptionist Office junior Office managers Secretaries

 Chinese 2 Semesters (Elective)

 Why study Chinese?

 Australia's links with China are growing now and will continue to grow in the future.
 Therefore, being able to speak Chinese and having inter-cultural language skills are significant assets that students can offer their employers in the future.
 Studying a language exposes students to a different culture, fostering tolerance, empathy and understanding.